International student accommodation options

 We’ve always heard the words ‘There is no place like home’, but we never truly feel them until we’re in an unknown country, on the cusp of starting a new chapter of our lives.
-So while you explore your new university and adjust to your surroundings, you need a place which makes you feel right at home.
-In order to help you with your living choices, here are several accommodation options for international students.
+To help you with your living choices, here are several accommodation options for international students.

 Almost every university has on-campus student accommodation and living on campus is a great option to interact with other students.
 Along with traditional dormitories also known as residence halls, which have a single or shared room facility, some universities also have studios and 2, 3 or 4 bedroom apartments where students can occupy a single room each and share a common living area or a kitchen.